kalebmorris/Bob-Goes-Camping/README.md

 # Bob-Goes-Camping
 Bob Goes Camping is a 2D top-down survival game where the player must help Bob survive for as long as possible by leading relentless boars into a withering fire.
+(Only one commit because made through Unity Collab)

 ![](bob_gif_1.gif)
 ![](bob_gif_2.gif)